Supergiovane/KNXUltimate/README.md

 ### 1b) Secure tunnelling with only tunnel password

 When you do not have access to the ETS keyring you can still negotiate KNX/IP Secure by providing the tunnel IA and password directly.
-This gives you encrypted tunnelling, while Data Secure and secure multicast stay disabled.
-The user ID defaults to `2`, which is the standard KNX Secure tunnel account.
+This gives you encrypted tunnelling, while Data Secure and secure multicast stay disabled. `2` is the standard KNX Secure tunnel account and a common default, but ETS assigns a dedicated `tunnelUserId` per interface, so always verify yours in ETS and set it explicitly (see the note below).

 ```ts
 import KNXClient, { SecureConfig } from 'knxultimate'